Institute of technology: Belgium and the Netherlands

-In Belgium and in the Netherlands, Hogescholen or Hautes écoles (also translated into colleges, university colleges or universities of applied science) are applied institutes of higher education that do not award doctorates and do not focus on research but some research does happen.
+In Belgium and in the Netherlands, Hogescholen or Hautes écoles (also translated into colleges, university colleges or universities of applied science) are applied institutes of higher education that do not award doctorates.
 They are generally limited to Bachelor-level education, with degrees called professional bachelors, and only minor Master's programmes.
 The hogeschool thus has many similarities to the Fachhochschule in the German language areas and to the ammattikorkeakoulu in Finland.
 A list of all hogescholen in the Netherlands, including some which might be called polytechnics, can be found at the end of this list.